-Private institution not in the State University System of Florida.

-Notably, FAU'S proposed Ph.D. with Major in Transportation and Environmental Engineering differs from competitors in that no other Florida university offers a combined Ph.D. in transportation and environmental engineering.
+Table II-7 provides an overview of all doctorate programs related to transportation or environmental engineering identified in the State University System of Florida including the University of Miami and Florida Tech, all of which are delivered as on-site programs.
+Notably, FAU's proposed Ph.D. with Major in Transportation and Environmental Engineering differs from competitors in that no other Florida university offers a combined Ph.D. in transportation and environmental engineering.
 Likewise, no Florida competitors offer fully online or hybrid options for coursework, as FAU has proposed.
-However, two competitors in the SUS (Florida International University and FAMU/Florida State University) do offer Ph.D. programs in Civil Engineering with separate concentrations in Transportation and Environmental Engineering.
-These concentration areas are described as "research specialties," although they are typically not associated with required core coursework.
+However, two competitors in the SUS (Florida International University and FAMU/Florida State University) do offer Ph.D. programs in Civil Engineering with separate concentrations in Transportation Engineering or Environmental Engineering.
+These concentration areas are described as research specialties, although they are typically not associated with required core coursework.
 Offering a combined degree program would, therefore, distinguish FAU from the rest of the current programs in the State University System of Florida.